gdsc-cmu/gdsc-cmu.github.io/README.md

 ## About The Project

-This is the first time we have GDSC in JGEC.
+This is the first time we have GDSC in CMU.
 Hence we will be building our official website to showcase all that awesome stuff that GDSC will be doing in future.
 This is a beginner friendly project and we hope to build an amazing website from scratch.

 ## Built With